| Sl. No. | Characteristics | 5 Year Tax Saver FD | ELSS (Equity linked savings scheme) |

 3. RISK

 The underlying investment in ELSS is shares, therefore it involves risk.
-However, one should not refrain himself from taking calculated risk based on one’s risk appetite.

 On the other hand, there is almost no risk in case of FD’s but the returns they offer are also not very encouraging.